j-machuca/sqlalchemy-tutorial/readme.md

       _When executing the `Session.execute` method when using the ORM we get the same `Result` interface used by **Core**._

-      1. Fetching Rows
+      #### Fetching rows

-      2. When fetching rows from the database the `Result` object is returned and represents an iterable object of result rows.
+      1. When fetching rows from the database the `Result` object is returned and represents an iterable object of result rows.

       ```python
       with engine.connect() as conn: